1jkunz1/Dash-Analysis/Overall_Scores.md

 # Dash-Fundamental-Analysis

-This is not Investment Advice, it should not be taken as such
+This is not Investment Advice, it should not be taken as such.
+Rataings are subject to change.

 Ratings Chart: <br>
 5 = Excellent - Significantly Undervalued <br>